 Card Design Iterations

-The card designs underwent multiple iterations based on playtesting feedback.
-Early versions included more text and background information, but we discovered that less information on cards encouraged more storytelling during gameplay.
-The final designs balance visual appeal with narrative flexibility.
+The card designs went through multiple rounds.
+Early versions included more text and background information, but we found that stripping information down actually encouraged more storytelling during play.
+Less on the card meant more in the room.
+The final designs balance visual specificity with narrative flexibility.

 Iterative card designs and final designs measuring 2.5 inches by 3.5 inches.